 Many interference cases were solved by manual change of the operating channel of the interferer.
 All aspects of manual changing of the settings of 5 GHz RLAN equipment need further investigation, in particular with regard to the requirements stipulated on article 4.4 of the 2005/513/EC, also from the market enforcement perspective, and how the equipment could possibly meet the requirements. ‘

-Additional Information from Czech Republic, Spain, Portugal, The Netherland and Romania
+Additional Information from Czech Republic, Spain, Portugal, The Netherlands and Romania

 Czech Republic